The Bible Is Not Consistent With Nature

 Thus says the Lord, "If My covenant for day and night stand not, and the fixed patterns of heaven and earth I have not established... - Jeremiah 33:25

 So to say that God's word, the Bible, is inconsistent with the laws of nature, is to say God is inconsistent with Himself.
-But, I dont think that is what the humanists are asserting
+However, I do not think that is what the humanists are asserting here.
+We will need more information to know exactly what they mean.
+Let's continue reading the humanist web page:

 Science and the Laws of Nature